 Q: Should I write specific guitar models or amp brands?

 A: Write Keith-Moon-style tom-heavy explosive drums with constant fills in the arrangement layer.
-For Bonham feel use John Bonham-style big-room drums with thick snare.
+For a Bonham feel use John Bonham-style big-room drums with thick snare.

 Q: Can I do Mandarin classic rock with these templates?

-Q: Suno keeps generating a modern rock sound — how to lock the era?
+Q: Suno keeps generating a modern rock sound — how do I lock the era?

 Related articles